A day of disappointments

 Universum der Energien

-Beneath the ride is one of the better attempts to copy the universe of energies at Disney.
-Even if the ride is only noticed by very few park guests or even found, this dark ride is definitely the most coherent one in the whole park.
-The theme of the dinosaurs is a bit out of fashion, but should be back on everyone’s lips by the time the fourth Jurassic Park part is released.
+Beneath the ride is one of the better attempts to copy Disney’s universe of energy.
+Even if very few people notice or even find it, this dark ride is definitely the most coherent one in the whole park.
+The dinosaur theme is a bit out of fashion, but should be back in fashion by the time the fourth Jurassic Park is released.

 Schweizer Bobbahn

-The Swiss themed area features the prototype of Mack’s bobsleigh run, which has nothing to offer except an attractive design.
-The Schweizer Bobbahn is one of the most harmless and unfortunately also boring rides of this kind.
-Unfortunately, one usually meets the fullest queue here, as the capacity is not very exhilarating.
+The Swiss themed area features the prototype of Mack’s bobsleigh run, which has nothing to offer other than an attractive design.
+The Swiss bobsleigh track is one of the most harmless and, unfortunately, boring rides of its kind.
+Unfortunately, the queue is usually the longest, as the capacity is not very exciting.

 Matterhorn Blitz

-Similarly boring is the second roller coaster of this area, the Wild Mouse with an extended layout and an elevator instead of a lift.
-The Matterhorn Blitz became my 100th roller coaster and unfortunately the ride and the longest queue in the whole park was not worth it.
-The extended mice basically lack everything that makes the more compact and better standard mice.
+Similarly boring is the second coaster in this area, the Wild Mouse with an extended layout and a lift instead of a lift.
+Matterhorn Blitz was my 100th roller coaster and unfortunately the ride and the longest queue in the whole park were not worth it.
+The extended Mice lack basically everything that makes the more compact and better standard Mice.

 Jungfrau Gletscherflieger

-Probably the best attraction in this area is the Jungfrau Gletscherflieger, a ride that is very reminiscent of a Zierer hang-glider flight, but with the ground under your feet.
-Unfortunately, this very fast ride never managed to be widely distributed.
+Probably the best attraction in this area is the Jungfrau Gletscherflieger, a ride that is very reminiscent of a Zierer hang glider flight, but with the ground beneath your feet.
+Unfortunately, this very fast ride has never been widely available.

 Fluch der Kasandra

-In the Greek themed area there is a witches’ swing, which for once was not built by the Vekoma company.
-Unfortunately, the Fluch der Kasandra doesn’t offer a storyline and apart from the main room nothing else but a nice atmospheric music.
-The additional effect of the pop massage is something new at first, but absolutely unnecessary.
+In the Greek themed area there is a witches’ swing, which for once was not built by Vekoma.
+Unfortunately, The Fluch der Kasandra has no story to tell, and apart from the main room, there’s nothing more than some nice atmospheric music.
+The additional effect of the pop massage is a novelty, but completely unnecessary.

 Poseidon